Dilation and curettage

-Dilation (or dilatation) and curettage (D&C) refers to the dilation (widening/opening) of the cervix and surgical removal of part of the lining of the uterus and/or contents of the uterus by scraping and scooping (curettage).
-It is a gynecologic procedure used for diagnostic and therapeutic purposes, and is the most commonly used method for first-trimester miscarriage or abortion.
+Dilation (or dilatation) and curettage (D&C) is a medical procedure that dilates (widens or opens) the cervix and surgically removes tissue from the lining of the uterus by scraping or scooping (curettage).
+The D&C gynecologic procedure is used for treatment, diagnostic and therapeutic purposes.

+D&C can be used to end an unwanted pregnancy or to remove the remains of a non-viable fetus.
+It can also be used to remove the placenta after childbirth, abortion, or miscarriage.
+D&C is a commonly used method for first trimester abortion or miscarriage.
+D&C can also be used to remove tissue from the uterus for diagnostic purposes.

 D&C normally refers to a procedure involving a curette, also called sharp curettage.
-However, some sources use the term D&C to refer to any procedure that involves the processes of dilation and removal of uterine contents, which includes the more common suction curettage procedures of manual and electric vacuum aspiration.
+However, some sources use the term D&C to refer to any procedure that involves the processes of dilation and removal of uterine contents which includes the more common suction curettage procedures of manual and electric vacuum aspiration.

 Clinical uses

 D&Cs may be performed in pregnant and non-pregnant patients, for different clinical indications.
+Such examples are for early abortion, removing the remains of a non-viable pregnancy or retention of placenta from a pregnancy loss/abortion.
+Treatment of menopause induced anomalies with menstrual cycle.

 During pregnancy or postpartum

 A D&C may be performed early in pregnancy to remove pregnancy tissue, either in the case of a non-viable pregnancy, such as a missed or incomplete miscarriage, or an undesired pregnancy, as in a surgical abortion.
-Medical management of miscarriage and medical abortion using drugs such as misoprostol and mifepristone are safe, non-invasive and potentially less expensive alternatives to D&C.

-Because medication-based non-invasive methods of abortion now exist, dilation and curettage has been declining as a method of abortion, although suction curettage is still the most common method used for termination of a first-trimester pregnancy.
+Dilation and curettage has been declining as a method of abortion, due to medication-based non-invasive methods of abortion, such as misoprostol and mifepristone.
+Suction curettage is still the most common and preferred method to ensure complete removal of remains, as the method is a completed process used for termination of a first-trimester pregnancy.
 The World Health Organization recommends D&C with a sharp curette as a method of surgical abortion only when manual vacuum aspiration with a suction curette is unavailable.

 For patients who have recently given birth, a D&C may be indicated to remove retained placental tissue that does not pass spontaneously or for postpartum hemorrhage.